DeveloperLiberationFront/Pdf-Reviewer/README.md

 - (Optional) Generate an Eclipse Project setup with
 `mvn eclipse:eclipse -DdownloadSources=true -DdownloadJavadocs=true`
 Then, import this project into Eclipse.
 - Run the app using `mvn tomcat7:run`.
 This will run an embedded version of Apache Tomcat to run the server.
-This is not a smooth integration, however and your milage may vary.
 - Congratulations, the app is now running on localhost:9090

 ## Deploying to OpenShift